tommyliu625/buy-the-dip/README.md

 a bargain as the "dip" is only short term blip and the asset, with time, is likely to bounce back and increase in value.

 I created Buy The Dip to help frame the psychology around stock "dips" and "down days", as these days could potentially be the best buying opportunity for most stocks.
-With my application you'll be able to identify these dips and their potential returns if you would have invested.
+With Buy The Dip you'll be able to identify these dips and calculate their potential returns if you would have invested.